 Not only is the Carnegie portion still in use, an addition was made in 1976; and the Library next engulfed the Town Hall and Fire Station, which harbors the Bookmobile.

-National Press is more known for the motel postcards it produced in the Midwest than its library postcards.
-Still, it shows its Prairie architecture well.
+National Press is more known for the motel postcards it produced in the Midwest than for its library postcards.
+Still, it displays the Prairie architecture well.

 Established 1910.
 Bldg. erected 1915.
 Circulation, 50,000 per year.